d-negatu/tensorBrain/README.md

 # TensorBrain

-TensorBrain is a lightweight deep learning framework built from scratch for systems research.
+TensorBrain is a deep learning framework built from scratch for systems research.
 It provides a minimal set of tools for defining tensors, building neural networks, training them with autograd, and scaling across devices with distributed training.

 ---